yods/mqtt-demo/README.md

 # mqtt-demo

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+A small introduction to mqtt in clojure demoing the hello world of mqtt as well as showing the publish and subscribe model.

-Copyright © 2013 FIXME
+Copyright © 2013 Yodit Stanton

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.